NordicESMhub/GEO4962/_episodes/08-simulations.md

 >
 > The PhD students have to think about the **numerical implementation** of their solution in the model.
 >
-> PhD students will also work in pairs and will use the **same model version** (CESM1.2.2 with CAM 5.3) but can set-up a more appropriate compset if needed.
+> PhD students will also work in pairs and will use the **same model version** (CESM1.2.2 with CAM 5.3) but can set up a more appropriate compensate if needed.
 >
 > In a first phase PhD students will have to **investigate several possible options** and assess their likely pros and cons.
 >